alecgard/claude-code-docker/README.md

 Mounted at `../claude-workspace` directory - use this for persisting artifacts across container restarts.

-Global Claude config is stored in `./claude-config`, for perisisting across container restarts.
+Global Claude config is stored in `./claude-config`, for persisting across container restarts.